ahayo1/WANG-690-FALL-2020/Course-Notes.md

 : describes the overall process of manipulating unstructured and/or messy data into a structured or clean form

 ### Chapter 2
+Review of basic Python commands: immutable/muttable objects, loops, how to import libraries, operations, types of objects, bytes and unicode, type casting, dates and times, and other basic commands.
+Went through some of the code in "Practice-01.ipynb".